 If you have any questions about how US copyright law impacts this service, please contact Carla Myers, Coordinator of Scholarly Communications at 513-529-3935 or firstname.lastname@example.org.

-Streaming Video Reserve requests for all campuses should be submitted using this form (you will be asked to log-in with your Miami University username and password).
+Streaming Video Reserve requests for the Hamilton and Middletown campuses should be submitted using this form (you will be asked to log-in with your Miami University username and password).

 The form will ask you to identify which campus you will be teaching from to help direct your request to the appropriate individuals.